-- 253. The Employment Standards Act, 2000 and its predecessors was the first law to address the gender pay gap directly by including a right of women doing the same job as men to equal pay.
+- 252. The Employment Standards Act, 2000 and its predecessors was the first law to address the gender pay gap directly by including a right of women doing the same job as men to equal pay.
 This was expanded in the early 1970's to include work which was not identical but substantially similar.
 This right is part of the generalized set of minimum standards employers must abide by and those other general standards provide important although insufficient protections for women's work.
-The ESA, 2000, for example contains the minimum wage law, provisions relating to pregnancy leaves and emergency leaves and other provisions controlling employer pay and work practices which can secure or undermine women's pay entitlements.115 - 254.
+The ESA, 2000, for example contains the minimum wage law, provisions relating to pregnancy leaves and emergency leaves and other provisions controlling employer pay and work practices which can secure or undermine women's pay entitlements.114 - 253.
 The ESA has been reviewed, tinkered and modified in an ad hoc manner over the past fifty years.
 For many of the reasons identified in Part V above, over the years, its protections have been eroded through special rules and exemptions to appease employers of women so much so it is commonly referred to as resembling a piece of Swiss cheese.
 The Workers Action Centre brief, Still Working on the Edge details the many ways in which the Act undermines the ability of women and other disadvantaged workers to secure fair pay and working conditions.
 The Coalition's brief to the Changing Workplace Review which was provided to this Committee also identifies how employment standards protections and enforcement affect the gender pay gap and must be changed to help close it.
-The coalition is a provided to help close it. - 255.
+117 - 254.
 The Employment Standards Act provides a remedy for the discrete discriminatory practice by which employers pay women less than men doing substantially similar work.
 However, it has been given very little priority by the Employment Standards Branch.
-Yet the Steering Committee frequently heard in Town Halls across the province that this form of workplace discrimination remains a very large problem with women working side by side and even training men performing the same job and being paid substantially less. - 256.
-In this submission in Part X below, the Coalition outlines some key ESA changes needed to address the gender pay gap mapped to the discriminatory dynamics identified in Part VI above.
-The Coalition also relies the recommendations of the Workers Action Centre from its brief, Still Working on the Edge Building Decent Jobs from the Ground Up.
+Yet the Steering Committee frequently heard in Town Halls across the province that this form of workplace discrimination remains a very large problem with women working side by side and even training men performing the same job and being paid substantially less.

-115 See Workers' Action Centre, Still Working on the Edge, supra.
+114 See Workers' Action Centre, Still Working on the Edge, supra.

-116 Workers' Action Centre, Still Working on the Edge, supra; Judy Fudge, "Flexibility and Feminization: The New Ontario Employment Standards Act," Journal of Law and Social Policy 16 (2001): 1-22.
+115 Workers' Action Centre, Still Working on the Edge, supra; Judy Fudge, "Flexibility and Feminization: The New Ontario Employment Standards Act," Journal of Law and Social Policy 16 (2001): 1-22.

-117 Ibid.
+116 Ibid.